-Function Description GetMarcField (Bib_Id, Auth_Id, MFHD_Id, Taglist, Indicators, Subfields, TagOccurrence, TagOccurrenceCompare, FieldLength, FieldLengthCompare, SubfieldOrderCompare, SubfieldLength, SubfieldLengthCompare, SubfieldPattern, Text, MatchType, CompareType, Format) This function populates the inputs to GetMarcField() and returns the MARC field.
-Inputs: Bib_Id specifies the ID of a bibliographic record.
-Auth_Id specifies the ID of an authority record.
-MFHD_Id specifies the ID of a holdings record.
-Taglist specifies a list of MARC tags, separated by either a comma or a space.
-Indicators specifies the MARC indicators to be filtered (such as '1', where , #, and x are treated as wildcards).
-Subfields specifies a list of subfields for which to search.
-TagOccurrence specifies the tag occurrence (such as 2, which returns the second occurrence of each tag specified in Taglist).
-The default value is 0, which returns the first occurrence.
-TagOccurrence.
-I - first matching occurrence, 1 - first matching occurrence, 1 - first occurrence, 3 - previous matching occurrence.
-The default value is 0.
-FieldLength Specifies the length of the field.
-FieldLengthCompare indicates which of the following operations to use for the tag occurrence.
-The default value is 0.
-FieldLength Specifies the length of the field.
-FieldLengthCompare indicates which of the following operations to use for the tag occurrence, 1 - first occurrence.
-The default value is 0.
-FieldLength Specifies the length of the field.
-FieldLength filter: 0 - equal, 1 - not equal, 2 - greater than, 3 - less than.
+Function Description GetMarcField (Bib_Id, Auth_Id, MFHD_Id, Taglist, Indicators, Subfields, TagOccurrence, TagOccurrenceCompare, FieldLength, FieldLengthCompare, SubfieldOrder, SubfieldOrderCompare, SubfieldLength, SubfieldLengthCompare, SubfieldLengthCompare, SubfieldPattern, Text, MatchType, CompareType, Format) This function populates the inputs to GetMarcField() and returns the MARC field.
+Inputs: • Bib_Id specifies the ID of a bibliographic record. • Auth_Id specifies the ID of an authority record. • MFHD_Id specifies the ID of a holdings record. • Taglist specifies a list of MARC tags, separated by either a comma or a space. • Indicators specifies the MARC indicators to be filtered (such as '1', where , #, and x are treated as wildcards). • Subfields specifies a list of subfields for which to search. • TagOccurrence specifies the tag occurrence (such as 2, which returns the second occurrence of each tag specified in Taglist).
+The default value is 0, which returns the first occurrence. • TagOccurrenceCompare indicates which of the following operations to use for the tag occurrence, 1 - first matching occurrence, 1 - first occurrence that is not equal to specified occurrence, 3 - previous matching occurrence.
+The default value is 0. • FieldLength specifies the length of the field. • FieldLength specifies the length of the field length filter: 0 - equal, 1 - not equal, 2 - greater than, 3 - less than.
+(Continued on next page.)

 Function Description GetMarcField() (Continued from previous page.)
 SubfieldOrder specifies the subfield order (such as 2, which returns each subfield that matches subfields in the second position).
 The default value is 0, which returns the first matching subfield in any order.
 SubfieldOrderCompare indicates which of the following operations to use for the subfield order filter: 0 - first matching subfield in any order, 1 - first matching subfield that is not in SubfieldOrder, 2 - first matching subfield that comes after SubfieldOrder, 3 - first matching subfield that comes before SubfieldOrder.
-The default value is 0. • SubfieldLength specifies the length of the subfield.
+The default value is 0.
+SubfieldLength specifies the length of the subfield.
 SubfieldLengthCompare indicates which of the following operations to use for the subfield length filter: 0 - equal, 1 - not equal, 2 - greater than, 3 - less than.
-SubfieldPattern specifies a pattern in which the subfields are ordered within a field. • Text contains the search pattern.
+SubfieldPattern specifies a pattern in which the subfields are ordered within a field.
+Text contains the search pattern.
 MatchType indicates the following search positions: 0 - text may appear successively in any position within the field or subfield, 1 - text must start at the beginning of field or subfield, 2 - text must appear at the end of a field or subfield, 3 - text is treated similarly to the Like command in SQL, allowing % and as wildcards.
 (Continued on next page.)